imshafiqul/imshafiqul/README.md

 - 👯 I’m looking to collaborate on GitHub
 - 🤔 I’m looking for help with Laravel
 - 💬 Ask me about Web development
-- 📫 How to reach me: (http://imshafiqulislam.epizy.com/)
+- 📫 How to reach me: [I'm an inline-style link with title](https://www.google.com "Google's Homepage")
 - 😄 Pronouns: None
 - ⚡ Fun fact: None